Landcruiser87/compare_abstracts/README.md

 ## Disclaimer

 Current product version is 0.3.0.  `__main__.py` in the TUI folder is operational.
-Currently the only two working search metrics are `Fuzzy, Cosine, and Word2vec`.
+Currently the only two working search models are `Fuzzy, Cosine, Word2vec, Marco and Specter`.
 The two search parameters that work best are `title and abstract` as those have the least amount of missing values.
 (Scraping data isn't always perfect)

 ## Requirements
 - Python >= 3.11